 Some subject researchers describe student engagement as “an individual’s interest and enthusiasm for school, which impacts their academic performance and behaviour,” while others define it simply as “energy in action.”
 The Glossary of Education Reform offers a more specific definition, describing student engagement as “the degree of attention, curiosity, interest, optimism, and passion that students show when they are learning or being taught, which extends to the level of motivation they have to learn and progress in their education.”

 What’s more, as the world of education evolves, our understanding of student engagement continues to adapt.
-In today’s learning landscape, where education takes place in the classroom, online, and in a myriad of hybrid arrangements, we’re seeing expanded definitions of student engagement as we learn more about new facets of the student experience.
+In today’s learning landscape, where teaching takes place in the classroom, online, and in a myriad of hybrid arrangements, we’re seeing expanded definitions of student engagement as we learn more about new facets of the student experience.

-The term, ‘student engagement’ has been widely used for decades, starting in 1996 when it was first identified as a new buzzword within education circles.
+The term ‘student engagement’ has been widely used for decades, starting in 1996 when it was first identified as a new buzzword within education circles.
 As the world of education has evolved, so has the meaning behind “student engagement.”
-The term’s definition has taken on several iterations and in the current landscape where several learning environments coexist, including in-classroom, distance, and hybrid, we are seeing more changes around how we discuss engagement in education.
+The term’s definition has taken on several iterations, and in the current landscape where several learning environments coexist, including in-classroom, distance and hybrid, we are seeing more changes around how we discuss engagement in education.

 While there are multiple definitions around student engagement, there is a common theme among them.
-The shared concept of the different beliefs around student engagement is rooted in the idea that learning improves when students are curious, interested, or inspired, and that learning is negatively impacted when students are dispassionate, bored, or otherwise disengaged.
+The shared concept of the different beliefs around student engagement is rooted in the idea that learning improves when students are curious, interested, or inspired and that learning is negatively impacted when students are dispassionate, bored or otherwise disengaged.
 As such, educators around the world see stronger or improved student engagement as a key objective within their classes and mixed teaching environments.